Why bridges, overpasses are more dangerous in the winter

-DENVER (KDVR) — The roads might be dry in your neighborhood, but those same conditions don’t always hold on overpasses and bridges.
+(KDVR) — While roads might be clear of ice in your neighborhood, those same conditions don’t always hold on overpasses and bridges.

-During the winter season, bridges and overpasses are often more dangerous to drive over than on regular roads.
-While the road conditions are fine on city streets or highways, bridges and overpasses can become icier than regular roads.
+During the winter season, bridges and overpasses are often more dangerous to drive on as compared to regular roads.
+Despite conditions being fine on city streets or highways, bridges and overpasses can become icy.

 “A big chunk of that highway [6th Avenue] was completely fine, and then you get to the portion where it’s an overpass, and because you’ve got cold above and cold below, that freezes over much more quickly,” said McKinley.

-The reason bridges and overpasses freeze quickly is because they have cold air coming from both directions.
+It’s that reason water on bridges and overpasses freeze more quickly than their in-ground counterparts: the cold air coming from both directions.

 During the winter season, you don’t have to avoid bridges and overpasses, you just need to be aware that the road conditions will change quickly.